rekredhead/Chat-App/README.md

          - If yes, update the password of the user from the User table
          - If no, inform the user that the verification code is invalid
       - If no, inform user that the verification code has expired
-- Account deletion
-   - Users enter login data to account deletion page
-   - Check if login data matches data from database using DELETE API
-   - Remove the user from the database
 - User profile
    - Send profile data (if available) of user from database to profile page using GET API
    - Users enters (optional) profile data to profile page